bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

-The Game class has become longer and longer every time you added a new command!
-Also, if you add a new CommandWord you need to add the new CommandWord in several places.
+The Game class has become longer and longer every time we added a new command!
+Also, if you add a new Command, you need to add the new CommandWord in several places.
 As we expect even more Commands to be implemented, the Project should be refactored to ease the addition of new Commands.

 First, we will move all Command stuff to Command and CommandWord.
 Then, we will introduce an inheritance hierarchy for the Command implementation.